 When exposed to very cold temperatures, skin and underlying tissues may freeze, resulting in frostbite.
-The areas most likely to be affected by frostbite are your hands, feet, nose and ears.
+The areas most likely to be affected by frostbite are your fingers toes, nose, ears, cheeks and chin.

 - Protect your skin from further exposure.
 If you're outside, warm frostbitten hands by tucking them into your armpits.
 Protect your face, nose or ears by covering the area with dry, gloved hands.
 Don't rub the affected area and never rub snow on frostbitten skin.

 - Get out of the cold.
 Once you're indoors, remove wet clothes.

 Gently rewarm frostbitten areas.
 Soak hands or feet in warm water — 99 to 108 F (37 to 42 C) — for 15 to 30 minutes.
 If a thermometer isn't available, test the water by placing an uninjured hand or elbow in it — it should feel very warm — not hot.

 Don't rewarm frostbitten skin with direct heat, such as a stove, heat lamp, fireplace or heating pad.
 This can cause burns.

 - If there's any chance the affected areas will freeze again, don't thaw them.
 If they're already thawed, wrap them up so that they don't refreeze.

 - Take pain medicine.
 If you are in pain, take over-the-counter ibuprofen (Advil, Motrin IB, others) to reduce pain and inflammation.

 - Don't walk on frostbitten feet or toes if possible.
 This further damages the tissue.